Loveletter To Japan is a collection of night photos from my final evenings in Tokyo.

 Photograph of a dim set of modern buildings near a city train.Zoom-in to a dimly lit stairway at night.Chaotic frame of power poles, wires, and snippets of concrete building facades.

 At first, things were difficult.
-A language I didn't speak, a half-assed effort to fit into the foreign social protocols of a vastly different society, and no friends or acquaintances.
+A language I didn't speak, a half-assed effort to fit into a vastly different society, and no friends.

-Even among other international students I realized how varied peoples' values were.
-We tend to surround ourselves with the same set of people in our own bubble.
-In my case, these were artists, designers, and coders.
+I realized how varied peoples' values were.
+It's easy to surround ourselves with the same people in our own bubble.
+In my case, these were artists, designers, coders.

-But in Japan, I met with people from all walks of life; ones that didn't care much for my hobbies or art.
+But in Japan, I met all sorts of other people.
+Ones that didn't care much for my hobbies or art.

 I was used to sharing a portfolio and website as a conversation starter.
-Without that, I was left wondering how to find common ground.
+Now, I was left wondering how to find common ground.

-But what began as a social challenge became the greatest blessing.
+But what began as a social challenge became a great blessing.

 Dimly lit set of angularly staggered balconies with a pale green light coming from one of the glass doors.Flat framing of a dimly lit staircase with a net grid in front of it.Single slit of light between two modern buildings.Outdoor stairway with windows on the other side of the building glowing red.

-Productivity is all I cared for.
-But, in Japan, the way of life was simpler.
-Time didn't quite move as much, and the present remained in clear sight.
+The monotony of productivity is all I cared for.
+But in Japan, the way of life was simpler.
+Time didn't quite move the same way.

 In my world, all we spoke about were projects, work, and careers.

-But in Japan, among the friends I made, I faced a world where traditional career achievements mattered as little as they should.
+But in Japan, among the friends I made, I faced a world where prestige mattered as little as it should.

-Along with them, I let go of the burdens and anxieties that plague a reality where your worth is determined by anonymous followers and social validation.
+They helped me let go of the burdens and anxieties that plague the world where my worth was determined by anonymous followers and social validation.

 The struggle is never-ending, but each day spent focusing on what one enjoys doing is a step closer to stripping your happiness away from the hands of others and claiming it for yourself.